Some find it hard to empathize with others but the capacity for empathy is innate.

 The final word

-You cannot have an extraordinary life without having an extraordinary emotional life.—Jon Butcher, Author of Mindvalley’s Lifebook Program
+You cannot have an extraordinary life without having an extraordinary emotional life.—Jon Butcher, trainer of Mindvalley’s Lifebook Quest

 If you struggle to rein in your emotions, empathy training is a good place to start.
 It will help you build more meaningful and long-lasting connections with those around you.